 An immunology revolution

 Dr Santiago Zelenay is using his background in fundamental immunology to understand how the immune system can be used to design better therapies for cancer patients.
-A recent recipient of the Cancer Research UK (CRUK) Future Leaders in Cancer Research Prize, he shares details of his work and what inspired him to join the cancer community.
+As a recipient of the Cancer Research UK (CRUK) Future Leaders in Cancer Research Prize, Lead of the Cancer Immunology Branch of the Lydia Becker of Immunology and Inflammation and now the Lead of the Immunology Theme within the CRUK Lung Cancer Centre of Excellence, he shares details of his work and what inspired him to join the cancer community.

 Over the years, I’ve become increasingly interested in the idea that the immune system not only constitutes a defence mechanism against infectious microorganisms, such as bacteria and viruses, but that it can also be a powerful barrier to cancer.

-The notion that you could treat cancer patients with therapies that harness the power of the immune system has been around for a long time, but it was only over the last ten years that undeniable evidence showed that these therapies can promote profound patient benefit across many different tumour types - to the point that it’s replacing mainstream cancer treatments, like chemotherapy, as the standard of care in some cases.
+The notion that you could treat cancer patients with therapies that harness the power of the immune system has been around for a long time, but it was only over the last ten years that undeniable evidence showed these therapies can promote profound patient benefits across many different tumour types.
+In many cancer types, immunotherapy has replaced mainstream cancer treatments, like chemotherapy, as the standard of care.

-Immunotherapies, especially those based on the use of the so-called immune checkpoint inhibitors, have really transformed the clinical care of patients with cancer.
+Immunotherapies, especially those based on the use of so-called immune checkpoint inhibitors, have really transformed the clinical care of patients with cancer.
 There has been a revolution in this respect and also in thinking.
-All this clinical evidence has really eradicated the scepticism that was around the concept that the immune system could block cancer development and progression.
+All this clinical evidence has eradicated the scepticism around the concept that the immune system could block cancer development and progression.

-As someone with a background in basic immunology, I got attracted to the idea of working on something that had obvious clinical implications and that could lead to direct patient benefit.
+As someone with a background in basic immunology, I was drawn to the idea of working on something with obvious clinical implications that could directly benefit patients.
 I wanted to apply my knowledge in fundamental immunology to cancer biology at a time of renaissance in the cancer immunology field.

-This contributed to my decision to move to Manchester and join the CRUK Manchester Institute, an ideal place to continue doing basic research in cancer, but also to focus on the translational aspects too, facilitated by its connection with The Christie hospital, the close interaction with oncologist, clinicians and the access to patient samples.
+This contributed to my decision to move to Manchester and join the CRUK Manchester Institute—an ideal place to continue basic research in cancer while focusing on translational aspects, facilitated by its connection with The Christie hospital, close interaction with oncologists and clinicians, and access to patient samples.

 Dr Santiago Zelenay